“Whip ’er good, Billy.”

 Caroline: “My apologies and thanks, then.
 I trust I’m not too late?”

 GM: “You are precisely on time, Miss Malveaux,” the woman states, beaming another rancid smile.
-It looks no more natural on her face than the previous one.
+It looks no more natural than the previous one.
 “The lord almoner was with his wives, but never mind, he’ll make time for you now.”

 Caroline: She gestures for the woman to lead on.